Silence vs. Success: Women In CRE Still Not Saying #MeToo

 “Just because we don’t talk about it doesn’t mean there’s not a ‘there’ there,” said Diane Danielson, the chief operating officer for commercial real estate advisory firm SVN International Corp.
 “These issues permeate all industries.
 Commercial real estate is not immune.”

-While many of the conversations for this story mentioned how the industry has advanced significantly in recent years with respect to diversity, many others expressed frustration with the industry’s persistent lack of gender equality.
+While many of those interviewed for this story mentioned how the industry has advanced significantly in recent years with respect to diversity, many others expressed frustration with the industry’s persistent lack of gender equality.

 Abusers often remain in power.
 Instances of misconduct are passed through word-of-mouth.
-Women often tell other women to come to them with a problem rather than take it to human resources — companies carry a reputation of protecting their business's interests over victims'.
+Women often tell other women to come to them with a problem rather than take it to human resources — companies carry a reputation of protecting their business's interests over victims's interests.

 "I’m not saying it’s our responsibility [to defend other women from harassment], but maybe it is,” said Deena Zimmerman, a Chicago-based vice president at SVN.
 “Powerful women in Hollywood banded together to make things right, but it comes with a price.
 Unfortunately, we’re the ones to get blacklisted."